-- The number of new housing units approved for construction; - The number of Low- and Moderate-income housing units required to be provided in new housing developments; - The number of existing residential dwelling units occupied by Low- and Moderate-income households that have been authorized to be demolished or converted; and - The number of low- and Moderate-income housing units required to be replaced (of those units being demolished or converted).
+- The number of new housing units approved for construction; - The number of lowLow- and moderate-income.
+Moderate-income housing units required to be provided in new housing developments;

+- The number of existing residential dwelling units occupied by lowLow- and moderate-income households that have been authorized to be demolished or converted; and - The number of low- and moderate-income Moderate-income housing units required to be replaced (of those units being demolished or converted).

-Additionally, in compliance with AB 1397, the City will adopt a policy to require replacement housing units subject to the requirements of Government Code section 65915, subdivision (c)(3) when any new housing development project occurs on a site meeting the any of the following conditions: 1) currently has residential uses or within the past five years has had residential uses that have been vacated or demolished, 2) was subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of Low or Very Low-income, 3) subject to any other form of rent or price control through a public entity's valid exercise of its police power, or is occupied by Low or Very Low-income households.
+Additionally, in compliance with AB 1397, the City will adopt a policy to require replacement housing units subject to the requirements of Government Code section 65915, subdivision (c)(3) when any new housing development project occurs on a site meeting the any of the following conditions: 1) currently has residential uses or within the past five years has had residential uses that have been vacated or demolished, 2) was subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of low or very low-incomeLow or Very.
+Low-income, 3) subject to any other form of rent or price control through a public entity's valid exercise of its police power, or is occupied by low or very low-income Low or Very Low-income households.